-Prerequisite: WRI 251 Creative Writing
+Prerequisite: WRI 251

 The course offers advanced study of writing literary fiction, both the short story and the novel.
 Readings support the art and craft of contemporary fiction writing.
 Workshops for student writing will be conducted.
-Fulfills writing-intensive requjirement.
+Fulfills writing-intensive requirement.
 3 credits